bids-standard/bids-specification/src/atlas.md

   <tr>
    <td>coordinate_report_strategy
    </td>
    <td>OPTIONAL (RECOMMENDED if x, y, z keys are specified).
 The strategy used to assess and report x, y and z coordinates of a given node/parcel/region.
-For example, “CenterOfMass”.
+For example, "CenterOfMass".
    </td>
   </tr>
   <tr>